YuminJo/YuminJo/README.md

   I'm also really interested in 3D and other creative elements, not just game making!<br/><br/>
   I enjoy riding my bike and playing the rhythm games.✨ <br/>
   As a developer, I hope to bring joy to people through the element of creation. <br/><br/>

+  Today, I'm working at a Japanese game company!
 </p>

 <br>